-Security controls how our property is used, who has access to it and keeps it safe.
-But what happens to this secure sense of control when property and data goes beyond your reach – outside your digital perimeter?
+Security controls how our property is used, who has access to it and what keeps it safe.
+But what happens to this secure sense of control when property and data goes beyond your perimeter?

-Here are some points to consider when evaluating encryption options for email data protection – without relinquishing control:
+Here are some points to consider when evaluating options for email data protection which won’t compromise control:

 Meets compliance needs

-Under international privacy rules, like the GDPR, non-compliance can lead to massive fines you can’t afford.
+Under international privacy rules, like the EU’s General Data Protection Regulation (GDPR), non-compliance can lead to massive fines you can’t afford.
 And, while delivery methods like TLS or PGP are effective for protecting data in transit and end-to-end, they do not accommodate every situation – additional options are needed.
-If a TLS connection is not available, you may want automatic fallbacks to another secure delivery methods, such as via web portal or as an encrypted attachment – ensuring sensitive data always remains protected.
+If a TLS connection is not available, you need automatic fallbacks to other secure delivery methods, such as delivery via web portal or as an encrypted attachment – ensuring sensitive data always remains protected.

-From the choice of email service provider to something as simple as a device-type, there are a variety of ways recipients might be inadvertently controlling their encryption experience.
-This unintended result can prove detrimental to their user experience – especially if there are better encryption delivery methods for their situation.
-Using proactive policies, your organization can push secure delivery methods tailored to specific customers.
+From the choice of email service provider to something as simple as a device-type, there are a variety of ways recipients might inadvertently control their encryption experience.
+This scenario can prove detrimental to their user experience – especially if better encryption delivery methods for their situation exist.
+By setting proactive policies, your organization can assign specific secure delivery methods to different types of customers.
 You might, for example, set policies which restrict TLS to trusted partners only – or employ attachment-only encryption for secure statement delivery.

 The ability to recall a compromised message even after it has been read, is a simple, yet fundamental feature enabling control of an encryption experience.
 Whether a message is sent to an unintended recipient or whether a message is no longer safe, control over a message shouldn’t have to be relinquished just by pressing ‘Send.’

-Branding and the separation of brands is crucial to any enterprise.
-The ability to brand, separate and segment customer interactions according to brand can mean anything from how a secure message is received to a preferred language.
-Different brands should also be siloed to prevent eavesdropping from other business units.
+For large organizations operating under multiple brands, or in different geographical regions, rich branding features are an asset.
+The ability to brand, separate and segment customer interactions according to brand can mean anything, from how a secure message is received to a preferred language.
+Different brands should also be able to be siloed to prevent eavesdropping from other business units.